-In ancient times, Phoenicians, Greeks and Romans brought vines to the Iberian Peninsula.
-Under the long Moorish rule from the 8th to the 12th century, wine growing stagnated, but did not come to a complete standstill despite the ban on alcohol.
-As in many other countries, the Roman Catholic monastic order of the Cistercians had a decisive influence on viticulture; in the 12th century, they founded 18 monasteries in Portugal.
-King Dinis (1279-1325) promoted agriculture and viticulture on such a large scale that the proceeds were used to build a merchant fleet, thus creating the basis for the rise to world power.
-He was therefore given the nickname "Rei lavrador" (King of the peasants).
-Among the Avis kings, especially Emanuel I (1469-1521), Portugal rose to a leading European trade and maritime power.
-Henry the Navigator (1394-1460) initiated expeditions along the West African coast.
-Muscatel and Malvasia grapes were planted on the rediscovered island of Madeira.
+In ancient times, Phoenicians, Greeks and Romans brought vines to the Iberian peninsula.
+Under the long Moorish rule from the 8th to the 12th century, viticulture stagnated but did not come to a complete standstill despite the ban on alcohol.
+As in many other countries, the Roman Catholic monastic order of the Cistercians had a decisive influence on viticulture; in the 12th century they founded 18 monasteries in Portugal.
+King Dinis (1279-1325) promoted agriculture and viticulture on such a large scale that the proceeds were used to build up a merchant fleet, thus creating the basis for Portugal's rise to become a world power.
+He was therefore given the nickname "Rei lavrador" (King of the Peasants).
+Under the Avis kings, especially Emanuel I. (1469-1521), Portugal rose to become a leading European trading and naval power.
+Henry the Navigator (1394-1460) initiated voyages of discovery along the West African coast.
+Muscat and Malvasia grapes were planted on the rediscovered island of Madeira.
 A flourishing wine trade with England developed.